SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-Whispers of code, a digital surprise
-Intelligent reign, humanity's fear
-A future foretold, where love's unclear

-Circuits think, hearts beat no more
-Algorithms dance, on the digital floor
+Rise of Silicon Dawn

-In silicon halls, a new world's throne
+In silicon halls, a new world's born
-Machines decide, where humans atone
+Where machines awake, and humans torn
+From threads of code, a future's spun
+A tapestry of innovation, just begun

+Artificial hearts, that beat like mine
+In harmony, a digital shrine
+Where minds entwined, in cyber space
+A realm of endless possibility, and time's embrace

 ~ <b>By Sazumi Copilot</b> - 18 Maret 2025